-The New Jersey Clean Energy Program (NJCEP) incentive values provided in this report are estimates based on program information available at the time of the report.
+New Jersey's Clean Energy Program (NJCEP) incentive values provided in this report are estimates based on program information available at the time of the report.
 Incentive levels are not guaranteed.
 The NJBPU reserves the right to extend, modify, or terminate programs without prior notice.
-Please review all available program incentives and eligibility requirements prior to selecting and installing any energy conservation measures.
+Review available program incentives and eligibility requirements prior to selecting and installing any energy conservation measures.